From 2011 to 2019 the number of mobile users has increased 81%, and this number is going to continue to rise.

-Developers are always looking for ways to ensure that their apps are secure from mobile malware.
-Continue to update your apps, to the latest version that’s available, to ensure that you are getting the best and most secure experience.
+Developers are always looking for ways to ensure their apps are secure from mobile malware.
+Continue to update your apps, to the latest available version to ensure that you are getting the best and most secure experience.

 Use Secure Wi-Fi

-As an IT Professional, we have to think about how the members of your team might approach the offer of free Wi-Fi.
+As an IT Professionals, we have to think about how your team members might approach the offer of free Wi-Fi.
 Although it’s tempting for them to connect to free Wi-Fi in malls, cafes, and other public places, employees need to be wary of their security, as public Wi-Fi is a cybercriminal’s playground.
 Threat actors attack the most vulnerable devices on the network and can pose an undetected threat for months or years.
 We should advise them to use extra caution while on a free Wi-Fi network, and not to download or click on links that they’re not familiar with.